 Luna grew up certain of what he wanted from the world, and in large measure he has attained it.
 Who can say that?
 This radio — this broadcasting, fading as it is from the golden age of American culture — has defined him, and will continue to support him into the foreseeable future.
 "AM radio is dying," he says, "but it will never just die."

 Does Luna get lonely?

-He pauses, laughs, and adds, "I'm probably going to be buried in a big transmitter box with my headphones and maybe a bottle of good tequila.
+"I'm probably going to be buried in a big transmitter box with my headphones and maybe a bottle of good tequila.
 And if I was to die tomorrow I would die happy, a simple human being who loved what he did for a living."

 Before I leave, Luna cues up on his stereo a 2014 recording that he made of Menehune, a year before he died, recorded here in Luna's little living room.
 A single mic captured live in one take Menehune gently singing Martin Denny's "Tiny Bubbles."
 In Menehune's hands, in his aged croon, the song is fragile, filled with resplendent sorrow, a love epistle far more melancholic than Don Ho's radio hit from years ago.
 As it floats on the line, "With a feeling that I'm gonna love you/Till the end of time," Luna's body shudders, and he breaks down, and weeps.
 And then he apologizes.
 Says, "It's an honor to be able to keep Ernie's music alive."